Falling within the Information Society Theme

 Understanding and designing interactive collaborative spaces.
 I am currently working on a PhD programme in the Centre for Interaction Design, supervised by Prof. David Benyon and Dr. Oli Mival.
 I am investigating the state of the art in interactive and...

-Energy-efficient (green) software architecture for smart pervasive systems.
+A model-driven architectural approach for engineering green pervasive systems.
 With the growing need of the industry and due to high business demands, there have consequently been high demands of IT products to address these needs (majorly seen in the automation of...

 Cabri, G. (2016).
 Artificial Immunology for Collective Adaptive Systems Design and Implementation.
 ACM Transactions on Autonomous and Adaptive Systems (TAAS), 11, (2), .

 Sim, K. (2016).
 A Hyper-Heuristic Ensemble Method for Static Job-shop Scheduling.
 Evolutionary Computation, (pre-print, accepted for publication May 2016), (), .